Comfort in the Midst of Tragedy

 Our hearts are broken.

 …this world before we were finished living life with him.
 However, even in the face of this tragedy we find comfort to know that the works of his hands will continue for eternity.
 Rick was a doctor and he used his hands to administer care in third-world countries such as Papua New Guinea and the Solomon Islands.
 My daughter, Madeleine, had the privilege of working alongside him on one of his trips and she experienced his untiring, cheerful way with the natives.
 Rick knew that these people would not care to hear the gospel until they received loving help, so he used his hands to reach their hearts.

 When Rick was home he used his hands to beautify his yard or cook dinner for the neighbors.
 These simple deeds spoke of an appreciation for life… As I look out my window at the bright orange and pink flowers he planted last week, I know that while the flowers may die off, the effect of his life, or the abstract result of the work of his hands, will not fade.

 I definitely want that to be said of my life, too…

-When I pray as I do often, “Establish the works of my hands Oh Lord.”(Ps 90:17) God knows I want something MORE than a skillfully prepared meal, a well dressed family, a successful business, or simply beautiful surroundings.
-I’m asking for a generations that, because of the work I did in obedience to Him, and the prayers I prayed, will carry on with:
+When I pray as I do often, “Establish the works of my hands Oh Lord.”(Ps 90:17) God knows I want something MORE than a skillfully prepared meal, a well-dressed family, a successful business, or simply beautiful surroundings.
+I’m asking for a generation that, because of the work I did in obedience to Him, and the prayers I prayed, will carry on with: